 What is Child Support?

-Child support is a court-ordered payment arrangement designated for the biological or legally adopted children of a former couple.
+A court-ordered payment arrangement designated for the biological or legally adopted children of a former couple.
 The noncustodial parent is ordered to provide financial assistance for the children.
 This is typically established following a couple’s divorce or separation, so the children do not have to rely on support from the state.
 Even if the parents never married, both are legally required to provide financial assistance to their children.
-The state of Alabama has its own set of rules, forms and calculations for child support payment arrangements, which can be complicated and may require the assistance of an attorney.
+The State of Alabama has its own set of rules, forms, and calculations for payment arrangements, which can be complicated and may require the assistance of an attorney.

 Who is Responsible for Payment?

 In most states, including Alabama, the noncustodial parent is responsible for paying the other parent who has sole or primary physical custody of the child or children.
 This means whoever has the child living with them in their home fulltime will receive a monthly amount to help cover expenses.
 This payment is paid by the other parent.
 Parents with a joint custody arrangement are also obligated for child support payments.
 If both parents are employed, then the parent with the higher income is obligated to pay a higher percentage.

 The child must be the biological or legally adopted child of the parent making payments.
 Even in cases of stepchildren, if the children were legally adopted by the stepparent, that individual is required to pay support.

 Child support is designed to provide the children with a comfortable standard of living comparable to the life they knew before the separation or divorce.
 It helps protect them from the financial impact that normally occurs during a separation or divorce, helping cover all major living expenses such as shelter, food, clothing, and necessities the children had during the time their parents were together.
 It will also cover any other expenses needed to help care for the children including travel costs, car maintenance, household expenses, utilities, and cleaning supplies.